lumeland/blog/posts/lume-3.md

 The `add()` function simply says to Lume that you want to include some files in your site, but without specifying how this file must be treated.
-Lume will load the files if it needs to (for example, if they need to be processed), or will copy them if no transformations are needed.
+Lume will load the file if it needs to (for example, if it needs to be processed), or will copy it if no transformations are needed.

 ```js
 site.add("/assets");